 The course is structured for students to experience a combination of individual and group learning.
 Many of the class activities will have a component that must be completed individually as well as a component that must be completed in a group format.
 Students will be assigned to small groups.
 Small groups will engage in interactive discussions and work together throughout the semester.

 Class Materials and Requirements

 Textbook

-There is required coursepack available for purchase through UF Digital All Access
+There is a required coursepack available for purchase through the author's website at: